How to Back Your Motorhome or Trailer Into a Campsite

-If you own and use a motorhome, trailer, fifth-wheel, or even a small pop-up, one of the things you will need to often do is back your rig or camper trailer safely and accurately into a campsite or tight parking space.
+If you own and use a motorhome, travel trailer, fifth-wheel, or even a small pop-up, one of the things you will need to do often is back your it safely and accurately into a campsite or tight parking space.

-To prepare your motorhome, you need to go to an office supply store and buy a package of brightly colored (red, orange, etc) stick-on dots.
+To prepare your motorhome for easy parking, you just need to go to an office supply store and buy a package of brightly colored (red, orange, etc.) stick-on dots.

-When you get back to your rig, do the following:
+When you get back to your RV, do the following: